Government Contracting Certification: How to Qualify for Federal and Defense Contracts

 • Traceability and accountability

-While not always mandated by law, ISO 9001 is frequently required in solicitations or strongly preferred in competitive awards.
+While not always mandated by statute, ISO 9001 is frequently required in solicitations or strongly preferred in competitive awards.

 AS9100 – Aerospace & Defense